mingjiezhao/Latent-Dirichlet-Allocation/README.md

 automatically extract the hidden topics within a huge amount of documents and further represent the theme of each document as an ensemble of topics.

+Two methods are used to implement the LDA algorithm: Expectation-Maximization (EM) and Gibbs Sampling.
 ## Development Environment
 * Language: Python3
 ## Environment Setup